plotly/academy/_react/part-3.md

 }
 ```

-What we really care about is `data.list[element].dt`, which is a timestamp that we'll have to convert to a human readable date, and `data.list[element].main.temp`, the temperature at that time.
+What we really care about is `data.list[element].dt_txt`, a human-readable timestamp, and `data.list[element].main.temp`, the temperature at that time.

 Lets loop through all the weather information we have, making two arrays of different data.
 We'll use the `push` method of arrays, which adds an element to the end of an arary.
 Lets fill one with the timestamps, and another array with the temperatures: